rechenberger/firestore-query-browser/README.md

   messagingSenderId: "567385024694"
 }
 ```
-2. Go to [https://firestore-query-browser.firebaseapp.com/](https://firestore-query-browser.firebaseapp.com/), click on 'New', paste the config and click on 'Add App'
+2. Go to [https://firestore-query-browser.firebaseapp.com/](https://firestore-query-browser.firebaseapp.com/), paste the config and click on 'Add App'

 3. Optionally, you can add `firestore-query-browser.firebaseapp.com/` to your Authorized domains in the [Firebase Console](ttps://console.firebase.google.com/) --> Authentication --> Sign-In-Methods --> Authorized domains